Image Service API v2 (CURRENT)¶

 If the image import process is not enabled in your cloud, this request will result in a 404 response code with an appropriate message.

-Name In Type Description
+Name | In | Type | Description |

-Content-type header string The media type descriptor for the request body.
-Use application/json.
+Content-type | header | string | The media type descriptor for the request body.
+Use

-image_id path string The UUID of the image.
+image_id | path | string | The UUID of the image. |

-method body object A JSON object indicating what import method you wish to use to import your image.
-The content of this JSON object is another JSON object with a name field whose value is the identifier for the import method.
+method | body | object | A JSON object indicating what import method you wish to use to import

-Request Example - glance-direct import method
+Request Example - glance-direct import method¶

 {